curtisackland/4483-game/README.md

 Link to Github source code: https://github.com/curtisackland/4483-game

+## How to Install

+If you have the Build folder, run the Apex Extermination Lone Operative.exe.

+If you don't have the build folder, you will need to open the project in Unity and build it and then run it.

+## How to Play

+The player will spawn into Area52 in a container with supplies in it.
+The player must eliminate enemies and level up while they explore Area52.

+Movement:
+- WASD to move
+- Space to jump
+- Shift to toggle sprint
+- Ctrl to toggle crouch

+Interact:
+- Use E to interact

+Inventory:
+- TAB to open your inventory.
+You can move weapons around by dragging and dropping.

+Combat:
+- Use mouse to aim
+- Left click to shoot
+- Right click to aim down sights
+- R to reload
+- 1,2,3,4 to swap to that respective weapon

+Menu:
+- ESC to bring up the pause menu

-## Features in this Prototype
+## Features in this Demo

-This a horizontal slice of Apex Extermination: Lone Operative made in Unity.
-I have added a user interface for player stats (XP and health) and statuses, a custom open world, first person player movement mechanics, player combat mechanics with two types of weapons, and one type of enemy that has custom behaviour and spawning mechanics.
+This version of Apex Extermination: Lone Operative made in Unity.
+We have added a user interface for player stats (XP and health) and statuses, a custom open world, first person player movement mechanics, player combat mechanics with several types of weapons, and several types of enemy that have custom behaviour and spawning mechanics.

 User Interface:
 - Health bar that chips away health when damaged or healed